Yehia El-Fakharany: Main TV drama series

-One of the most important roles in Yehia el-Fakharany's career was in the Egyptian drama "El-Helmiyya Nights" (Layali el-Helmiyya, ليالي الحلمية), whose events embodied modern Egyptian history from the era of King Farouk until the early 1990s.
+One of the most important roles in Yehia el-Fakharany's career was in the Egyptian drama Al Helmeya Nights, whose events embodied modern Egyptian history from the era of King Farouk until the early 1990s.
 The series was written by screenwriter Osama Anwar Okasha, and created together with his lifetime friend, director Ismail Abdel Hafez.
 It was presented along 8 years in 5 parts, from 1987 to 1995.
 El-Fakharany plays Salim el-Badri Pasha, an aristocratic young man who returns to Egypt from his foreign mission during Sadat's "infitah," or open-door economic policy and inherits a property of his father, Ismail el-Badri.
 His role was played by the artist in the first four parts of the series, while he appeared as a guest of honour in the fifth part.
 Regarding the character of Salim el-Badri, El-Fakharany said: "The screenwriter offered me to play the character of the Mayor, but it was not clearly defined to me, so I did not accept it.
 Then he offered me the character of the Pasha, and I chose it immediately as it is a flesh and blood character that eats, drinks, loves and hates, so I loved it and made it real as much as the public loved it and was filled with its presence".
 A large number of Egyptian artists participated in the series (more than 300 actors).

 Many expected that Yehya el-Fakharany would remain a prisoner of the character Salim el-Badri Pasha for many years, but he surprised everyone with a different type of Ramadan roles and characters that he embodied throughout the past years and he achieved great success with them, some of which surpassed the fame of Salim el-Badri.
 One of these was the character of "Abd al-Mutaal Mahjoub" in the series "No" (Lā, لا), through which he became a "persecuted employee" and El-Fakharany excelled as usual to the point that the great screenwriter Mustafa Amin called him and said: “Had I not known Abd al-Mutaal, the hero of my novel personally, I would have imagined that he is you.”
 With this great testimony from Mustafa Amin, El-Fakharany became more dedicated and involved in his artistic path and he only agreed to play good parts.
 As for the role of Abd al-Mutaal, the actor said: "I find my first experience with Mustafa Amin a real pleasure, especially since my role in the series was completely new and never performed before [...].
 The most beautiful thing about the whole work is the freedom the television provided in broadcasting this work without any objection".